Strengthening the Health of Neighborhoods

 Please note: This program is open to only KCMO neighborhoods.

 Strengthening the Health of Neighborhoods (STRONG) is a community-powered program that equips Kansas City neighborhoods to lead their own violence prevention work—through connection, collaboration, and care.
-In 2024, STRONG provided $334,629 in direct cash investments to 18 neighborhoods, supporting 76 events and impacting more than 3,500 residents.
+Since 2026, STRONG has provided over $500,000 in direct cash investments to 23 neighborhoods, supporting 150+ events and impacting more than 6,000 residents.

 Funded by the City of Kansas City, Missouri Health Department’s Violence Prevention Fund and administered by Community Capital Fund (CCF), STRONG invests in resident-led solutions that make neighborhoods safer, healthier, and more resilient.